Greater Abyssinia Baptist Church History

-The entire church has been completely air-conditioned at a cost of $24,500, and a huge exhaust fan was purchased; a palatial parsonage was bought on Chestnut Hills Drive; the church has been completely redecorated, painted and beautified several times.
+The entire church was completely air-conditioned at a cost of $24,500, and a huge exhaust fan was purchased; a palatial parsonage was bought on Chestnut Hills Drive; the church was completely redecorated, painted and beautified several times.
 A 9-passenger station wagon was purchased.
 Another city block was bought, upon which stood a building, enabling members to park 100 cars inside.
-In 1994, the City demolished the building, and a new parking lot has been constructed on Tacoma Avenue, upon which a small house was built to facilitate parking lot attendants.
+In 1994, the City demolished the building, and a new parking lot was constructed on Tacoma Avenue, upon which a small house was built to facilitate parking lot attendants.
 As Greater Abyssinia continued to be blessed, through consecrated giving by the membership, the lot on East 105th Street was completely paved in 1995 and then totally updated in 1999 with additional parking spaces.

-Greater Abyssinia Baptist Church hosted the Annual Session of the National Baptist Convention, U.S.A., Inc., in 1971, and again in 1979.
-An All-Purpose Education and Administration Complex was built, at a cost of more than a quarter of a million dollars, and was paid for in cash.
+The Greater Abyssinia Baptist Church hosted the Annual Session of the National Baptist Convention, U.S.A., Inc., in 1971, and again in 1979.
+An All-Purpose Educational and Administrational Complex was built, at a cost of more than a quarter of a million dollars and was paid for in cash.
 Organizations and members doubled and tripled their financial efforts in order to make this a reality.
 In 1980, an Alan Organ, valued at $30,000, was purchased.
 In 1981, two new boilers, totaling approximating $12,000, were purchased for the church proper and the parsonage.

 History was made again by Greater Abyssinia.
 On June 6, 1979, the church voted unanimously to make as its distinguished Co-Pastor, Rev. Theophilus James Caviness, a product of Bishop College with a B.A.
 Degree, and a graduate of Colgate Rochester Divinity School, Bexley Hall, Crozier Theological Seminary with a Master of Divinity Degree.